Rising-Cloud-Examples/nlp/README.md

 should cause the “result” field in a completed Job Status to be:

 Hello, World!

-Congratulations, built a Natural Language Processor on Rising Cloud!
+Congratulations, you’ve successfully built a Natural Language Process  on Rising Cloud!